 Fire safety is a vital concern in domestic and commercial properties, as the smallest oversight can lead to serious consequences.
 Although there’s been a downward trend in casualties and fire fatalities over the last ten years, there are numerous fire-related accidents every day.
-There is clearly still plenty of room for improvement, particularly as an aging population and an increasing reliance on social housing is creating the opportunity for further fire-related incidents.
+There is clearly still plenty of room for improvement, particularly as an ageing population and an increasing reliance on social housing is creating the opportunity for further fire-related incidents.

 The latest statistics